MDGE Series of 1 Unit Courses

 Enrollment will be prioritized (but not guaranteed) for MDGE and MDSC students who have requested enrollment well in advance.
 Note: Graduate students from other programs can also request enrollment in MDGE 1-unit courses, but a spot will not be confirmed until two weeks prior to the first class.

-Prior to requesting enrollment, students should discuss their course selection with their supervisor and may also want to consult their thesis committee.
+Prior to requesting enrollment, students should discuss their course selection with their supervisor and may also want to consult their thesis supervisory committee.

 (1 unit)